jorgenhanssen/yaul/README.md

 - Enter a number (`N`)
 - The program will print 1 if the number is prime and 0 if not.

+### programs/fibonacci

+A program printing the first N Fibonacci numbers

+- Enter a number (`N`)
+- The program will print the first N Fibonacci numbers